 “What we really need are a few new candles,” I said nodding towards the copper candle lantern I held in my hand.

-“There’s a candle maker right down the street; inside Skullington’s General Store.
-Turn left on your way out the door, you can’t miss it.”
+“There’s a candle maker down the street; inside Skullington’s General Store.
+Turn left on your way out, you can’t miss it.”

-As we were turning to leave, a man appeared in the open doorway behind the counter, “Wait, before you go, I would like to have a few words with you.”
+As we were turning to leave, a man appeared in the open doorway behind the counter, “Wait, before you go, I’d like to have a few words with you.”